-Loans are available from a minimum of $1,000 to a maximum of $50,000 from each employer.
+Loans are available from a minimum of $1,000 to a maximum of $50,000 from each employer that you are eligible to take a loan from.
 How much you can borrow may depend on the amount you currently have in the plan that is eligible for loans and whether you have other outstanding loans.
 If you have money in other employer's plans, you may be able to transfer or roll it over to the Columbia University retirement plan to increase your maximum loan amount.
 This is only if the Columbia University retirement plan accepts rollovers.

 IMPORTANT: TIAA doesn't offer loans on Roth accumulations in 403(b)/401(k) plans.
 The maximum loan amount available to you is calculated based on the total accumulations in your contract, minus any Roth accumulations.